taotliu/mMPA/README.md

 >
 ```

-If we choose to use MPA (May et al, 2010) to carry out VL pooling, we need `0.79` assays per individual on average.
+If we use mini-pooling with algorithm (MPA) (c.f.
+May et al, 2010), we need `0.79` assay per individual on average.

 ```R
 > foo_mpa = pooling_mc(pvl, riskscore, perm_num = 100, method = "mpa")